b-lukaszuk/BS_wJ_eng/contents/overpayment.md

 The function accepts (among others) `curPrincipal`, `installment` and `overpayment` and does a payment for a single month.
-To that end, first we subtract `overpayment` from `curPrincipal` to get `newPrincipal`.
-We use `newPrincipal` to calculate the amount of money paid this month as interest (`interestPaid`).
-Then, we estimate which part of the principal we paid in our installment (`principalPaid`).
-Finally, we return a tuple with 3 values: 1) the remaining principal (after the payment), 2) principal paid this month (from `installment` and `overpayment`), and 3) interest paid (from `installment`).
-The remaining principal is `newPrincipal - principalPaid`.
-The principal that we paid off this month (as part of the installment) is `principalPaid` and `overpayment`.
+To that end, first we calculate the monthly interest rate as a decimal (`interestDecimalMonth`) and use it to calculate the interest principal paid this month (`interestPaid` and `principalPaid`).
+Afterwards we calculate our the new, lower, principal (`newPrincipal`).
+Finally, we return a tuple with 3 values: 1) the remaining principal (after a month), 2) principal paid in a given month (from `installment` and `overpayment`), and 3) interest paid (from `installment`).
+The remaining principal is `newPrincipal - overpayment`.
+The principal that we paid off this month is `principalPaid` and `overpayment`.
 The interest paid this month is just `interestPaid`.

-Right away we see a few reasons why our function is likely not to be accurate (except for the obvious lack of rounding to 2 decimal points as a bank would do).
-For instance, we paid off the principal first (with our `overpayment`) and only then calculated the `interestPaid` (and other stuff) which may not be the case in reality (the order may differ).
+Right away we see a reason or two why our function is likely not to be accurate.
+For once, we lack the rounding of money to 2 decimal points (as a bank would do).
 Secondly, a bank may charge a fee (or some money named otherwise) for every overpayment we make.
 Still, since all this section is just a programming exercise and not a financial advice then we will not be bothered by that fact.

-However, we will improve our `payOffMortgage` a bit, by dealing with some edge
+Still, we will improve our `payOffMortgage` a bit, by dealing with some edge
-cases: 1) when `curPrincipal` is 0 or negative
+cases: 1) when `curPrincipal` is 0 or negative (`if curPrincipal <= 0.0` below),
-(`if curPrincipal <= 0.0` below), 2) when `curPrincipal` is equal to or smaller than `overpayment` (`elseif curPrincipal <= overpayment` below), and 3) when `curPrincipal` is equal to or smaller than `overpayment + installemnt` (`if principalPaid >= newPrincipal` below).
+2) when `curPrincipal` is equal to or smaller than the principal paid in installment (`if curPrincipal <= principalPaid` below), and 3) when (`if newPrincipal <= overpayment` below).
 Therefore, our `payOffMortgage` will look something like:

 ```jl
 s = """